 Vaccine injuries are unfortunate, especially when they affect your child.
 If you or your young one experienced an injury from the meningitis vaccine, we can help.

-Types of Compensation for Meningitis Vaccine Reaction
+Compensation for Meningitis Vaccine Reactions

 If someone in your family experienced severe meningitis vaccine side effects, you can file a claim to the Vaccine Injury Program (VICP).
 The VICP compensates individuals like you for their vaccine injuries.